 Whether it’s a heroin or Vicodin addiction treatment program your adolescent needs, he/she requires specialized help that’s not the same as adult treatment.
 In many cases, teenage boys and girls have different motivations for using compared to adults, such as peer pressure and family problems.

 In a teen-centered environment, young people can receive the critical Vicodin addiction treatment they need alongside their peers.
-They’ll get support from kids their own age, while addiction specialists work to treat substance abuse issues as well as potential mental health disorders.
+They’ll get support from kids their own age, while addiction specialists work to treat substance use issues as well as potential mental health disorders.
 Adolescents can gain vital coping skills to help them navigate intense peer pressure, family drama, and the many changes that come with growing up.

 Treatment for Teens, Help for Families